 Is Traya a Scam or a Science-Backed Brand?

 When you hear a claim like “99% of users saw hair fall reduction,” your first reaction should be: “Wait, 99% of what?”
-That’s exactly what the podcast dives into early on and exposes how brands get away with these numbers.
+That’s exactly the kind of misleading stat the industry often throws around and it’s time to break it down.

 The Truth Behind the 99% Claims

 "99% effective" sounds miraculous, right?
-But according to the podcast (Timestamp: 5:45), these statistics are often referring to hair breakage, not root-level hair loss.
+But most of the time, these statistics refer to hair breakage, not root-level hair loss.
 That’s a key distinction.

-Breakage is when hair snaps mid-shaft often due to damage, dryness, or weak hair strands.
+Breakage is when hair snaps mid-shaft due to damage, dryness, or weak strands.

 Hair loss is when the follicle shuts down, leading to thinning or bald patches.